Koloud “Kay” Tarapolsi

 Moving to Seattle in 1992, Kay started volunteering at the Seattle Art Museum (SAM), where she has been a Docent since 1994.
 In 2001, she received her Masters from the University of Washington’s Jackson School of International Studies, with an interest in Middle East studies and also obtained Museology Certification from the Burke Museum.
 She founded Arab Artists Resources & Training, an international non-profit that lists over Arab artists and organizations worldwide, in June of 2001.

 Kay was appointed Arts Commissioner for the City of Redmond by the Mayor for 6 years and has been on the Executive Board of the African Council at SAM and the Salaam Cultural Museum.

 In 2008, she started her company A Crafty Arab where she is able to handcraft a vibrant Arab world.
-When her youngest started school in 2012, she turned toward the business full time and now sells online on Amazon, Etsy, and Zibbet.
-Her products can be found
+When her youngest started school in 2012, she turned toward the business full time and now sells online on Amazon, and Zibbet.
+Her products could also be found

 - Seattle Public Library FriendShop, Seattle, WA